COVID-19 VACCINE

 Please call your doctor’s office if you need to reschedule.

-Testing for non-MCH patients can be located via this resource
+Testing for non-MCH patients can be located by clicking on this resource:

 ENHANCED SAFETY MEASURES NOW IN PLACE